naseer302/RepoSphere/README.md

 # 🎓 RepoSphere

-Welcome to the **RepoSphere**!
-A Student Repository Management System web application which allows students to securely manage and organize their repository data with a user-friendly interface.
+Welcome to the **RepoSphere** A Student Repository Management System web application which allows students to securely manage and organize their repository data with a user-friendly interface.
 Built using Flask and SQLite for robust backend functionality and a modern, responsive UI, this project delivers a seamless experience for CRUD operations, searching, and sorting within repositories using javaScript API.

 ---